MatthiasNickles/diff-SAT/README.md

         cost ((0.4-f(a))^2+(0.3-f(b))^2)/2

 To generate aspif format (the lines above before "pats") from an Answer Set program, use, e.g., Clingo (https://potassco.org/clingo/).
-Example: clingo myLogicProgam.lp --trans-ext=all --pre=aspif
+Example: clingo myLogicProgram.lp --trans-ext=all --pre=aspif

 DelSAT is configured using command line arguments (call with --help to see the most important ones, e.g., desired accuracy).